 Donations of Artifacts or Archives

 The Estes Park Museum collects and preserves materials which establish or illustrate the unique history of Estes Park.
 The collection represents life, conditions, events, and activities relevant to Estes Park.
-Donations of objects and archives for the permanent collection are welcome.
+Donations of objects and archives for the permanent collection are welcome for consideration.
 If you have any questions regarding donation procedures please contact the Curator of Collections to set up an appointment.